-We invite you to join this research study because you have metastatic cancer with anxiety.
-Up to 56 people will join this study.
+We invite you to join this research study because you have metastatic cancer with anxiety, and because you also participated in the prior group psilocybin retreat study.
+Up to 16 people will join this study.

 Research is not the same as treatment or medical care.
 The purpose of a research study is to answer scientific questions.